rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 # Dynamic Objects (Only Supported in JS Objects)

-FCS supports dynamic firebolt JS objects to be used across multiple examples in a scenario outline.
-This is applicable for test cases where we can validate setter response, getter response, event response etc using a single JS object.
-More details outline below.
+FCS supports dynamic Firebolt JS objects to be used across multiple examples in a scenario outline.
+This is applicable for test cases where we can validate setter response, getter response, event response, etc. using a single JS object.
+More details are outlined below.

-## Table of contents:
+## Table of Contents:

 - [Supported Dynamic Glue Codes](#supported-dynamic-glue-codes)
 - [Firebolt object](#firebolt-object)